Roti canai: Indonesia

-Roti cane came to Indonesia via Muslim Indian migration to Aceh Sultanate, in the northern parts of Sumatra, around the 17th century, and later to the rest of the Dutch East Indies, in the early 19th century.
+Roti cane is thought to have come to Indonesia via Muslim Indian migration to the Aceh Sultanate, in the northern parts of Sumatra, around the 17th century, and later to the rest of the Dutch East Indies, in the early 19th century.
 It has since been adopted into the Malay, Acehnese, and Minangkabau cuisine of Sumatra.
 Consequently, there are Malay, Acehnese, and Minangkabau restaurants serving the dish with mutton curry that are operated by ethnic groups other than Indians.
 Two types of popular roti cane dishes include sweet roti cane, served with various toppings such as cheese, chocolate sprinkles, and chocolate syrup; and savoury roti cane, served with curry sauce.
-Today in Indonesia, roti canai is often associated with Acehnese cuisine, despite its Indian origin.
+In Indonesia, roti cane is often associated with Acehnese cuisine, despite its Indian origin.